RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

   - If the module produces stereo samples, use processFrame because `getSample()` is only suitable for single channel (i.e. mono) processing.
 Maybe that makes it redundant but it is nice to be able to write things like:
     `out = env.getSample() * filter.getSample(osc.getSample());`
+    and for that, we need an API where DSP functions produce their outputs as return values rather than in output parameters.

-  - ToDo: Consistently use pointers (not references) for output variables.
-It makes it visible at the call site, what is an output that may be (over)written.
+  - ToDo: Consistently use pointers (not references) for output parameters.
+It makes it visible at the call site what is an output that may be (over)written.

   - The argument order should be consistent for functions that do similar things - especially in rsArrayTools (potentially dangerous (i.e. quietly breaking) change!)

-  - The units (seconds, milliseconds) for parameters should be the same in all classes (dangerous change)
+  - The units (seconds, milliseconds, samples, Hertz, normalized radian freq omega) for parameters should be the same in all classes (dangerous change)

-  - In rapt, we should probably not deal with physical units at all and instead use normalized units like samples or omega: $\omega = 2 \pi f / f_s$,  etc.
+  - In rapt, we should probably not deal with nay physical units at all and instead use normalized units like samples or omega: $\omega = 2 \pi f / f_s$,  etc.

-- Consistent use of enum class for choices
+- Consistent use of `enum class` for choices.
+But that's kinda difficult for historic and infrastructural reasons.
+Some mappings between choice parameter values and user facing (automatable) parameters may rely on specific mappings to integers.
+We'll see.
+This should be approached with great caution, if at all.
+Maybe new code should by deafult use an enum class and we'll get some experience with how that works with automation and dropdown menus and when the data is in, we may make a decision about changing the older code as well.

 - (Maybe) avoid free functions.
 Wrap them into namespaces.
 Maybe use sub-namespaces (RAPT::Filters, RAPT::Generators, etc.).
 Or maybe (ab)use classes for collections of functions.